gbif/portal-feedback/README.md

 content issues that are labelled `public relevance` are public.

 ## Other labels
-The label `blocked` is used when awaiting a response from the issue reporter, or data publisher.
+The label `Pending` is used when awaiting a response from the issue reporter, or data publisher.

 ## Data content, content and questions
 Since these issues reside in the repo they will probably need more labels.
 Data content issues can be tagged with a country/region code.